-BC doctors are a diverse group comprised of different genders, racial backgrounds, religious affiliations, sexual orientations, ages, practice locations and more.
-It is important that everyone feels represented within our governance bodies – the Board, Representative Assembly and committees.
+BC doctors are a diverse group comprised of different genders, racial backgrounds, religious affiliations, sexual orientations, ages, specialties, practice locations and more.
 As a member driven organization it is our duty to ensure that, regardless of their identity or background, all our members are represented and able to participate in the organization.
 This requires listening to all members, including those from traditionally underrepresented groups, and taking steps to reduce barriers to participation, ensuring that everyone has a voice at the table.

 We know that when physicians of different backgrounds and experiences are engaged, they bring fresh ideas and perspectives.
 This means that we can do better job of strategizing and planning for the future in a way that is inclusive of the whole profession.

-In 2019, Doctors of BC conducted a broad member engagement to seek your views on how we can encourage greater diversity and inclusion among our physician leaders.
-The consultation focused on identifying and gaining a solid understanding of the current barriers to achieving diversity.
-We sought to answer the question: Why are many physicians from these underrepresented groups not fully represented?
+In 2019, Doctors of BC conducted broad member engagement to seek your views on how we can encourage greater diversity and inclusion within our governance bodies (committees, Representative Assembly, and the Board).
+The consultation focused on identifying and gaining a solid understanding of the existing barriers to ensuring our governance bodies are diverse and inclusive of all our members.
 We were not looking for ‘quick-fix’ solutions, but rather to thoroughly explore the challenges and possible solutions.
-We also wanted to hear about supports that we are offering now that are working well.

-The recommendations are now being considered in terms of feasibility and options for implementation.
+The Barrier Assessment and recommendations were approved in principle by the Board in November, 2019.
+This means that the recommendations are now being considered in terms of feasibility and options for implementation.
 This process involves determining which recommendations can be implemented in the short term and considering options for implementation of more complex recommendations over the long term.

 The members of the new Working Group are:

 There is significant work taking place behind the scenes to consider the feasibility and best approaches to implementing the Barrier Assessment Recommendations.
 Some highlights of the work that has been done to date are included below and will be updated as further progress is made: